Scapino

-Scapino or Scapin is a Zanni character from the commedia dell'arte.
+Scapino or Scapin is a character from the commedia dell'arte.
+He is a zanni, or servant, who fools his master.
+He was popularized by the actor Francesco Gabrielli, who became closely associated with the role in the early 17th century.

 His name is related to the Italian word scappare ('to escape') and his name translates to 'little escape artist', in reference to his tendency to flee from fights, even those he himself begins.
-He is a Bergamo native, and was popularized by the actor Francesco Gabrielli.
+He is a Bergamo native.

 Costume

 Later versions show his costume with green (or sometimes turquoise) and white stripes, similar to Mezzetino's red and white, but Callot shows Scapino in an outfit similar to the early Brighella's, white with a tabaro and a sword on his belt, and topped with a torn hat adorned with feathers.
 He is in fact a variant on Brighella, more cowardly and less clever.
 Some people call him Brighella's brother, some his son.

 Character

 Scapino tends to make a confusion of anything he undertakes and metaphorically "flees" from one thought, activity or love interest to another, as his name implies, although he usually will return to it—eventually.
 Self-preservation and self-interest are his main concerns.
 This is not to say his wits are without merit.
 In Molière's play Les Fourberies de Scapin, Zerbinette mentions what "a clever servant [Léandre] has.
 His name is Scapin.
 He is a most wonderful man and deserves the highest praise."
 He is a schemer and scoundrel, and takes a certain pride in these facts.
 He was originally a masked character, although later versions usually have the actor simply powder his face.
 He is traditionally shown with a hooked nose and a pointed beard.

 Like Brighella, Scapino is a Jack of all trades and depends on the needs of the scenario for his occupation.

 Scapino is depicted musically in William Walton's 1940 composition, Scapino: A Comedy Overture.
 A 1974 play of the same name, adapted by Jim Dale and Frank Dunlop from Les Fourberies de Scapin by Molière, opened at the Brooklyn Academy of Music in New York in 1974.